tranhelen/tranhelen/_posts/2016-10-03-youvegraduated2.md

 ### Designer who work on communication pieces

-Every company needs to market their product as well as talk about it to potential customers who land on their website.
-These are all communication pieces.
+Every company needs to market their product.
+These are communication pieces.
 Good examples of this work are landing pages (typically with no user input except a login form), physical booth displays (environmental design), or brochures.

 These Designers tend to be visually strong.
 Typography, layout, and art direction must all be strongly understood, and you tend to play temporary copywriter or illustrator as well.
 These Designers also tend to have more artistic license to try new things and push out work on a more frequent basis.

 Unlike Designers who work in a product admin, the likelihood is that a communications Designer will need less knowledge of back-end development but be more well-versed in front-end development.
-Understanding animations and how they work in code will really serve a communications Designer.
+Understanding animations and how they are implemented will really serve a communications Designer.

 Designers like this do a lot of A/B testing on pages prior to launch and use data to validate assumptions after launch.
 It's less typical for them to test a user's mental model as they tend to work on pieces that don't necessarily affect a user's day-to-day workflow.